calihuddleston/garage/README.md

 # Acceptance Criteria:
 - GIVEN using a web application that allows a user to enter their destination (park, zoo, venue, city, etc.).
-- WHEN I enter a city
+- WHEN I enter a destination and click search
-- THEN it takes me to a map with multiple parking garage locations near that location
+- THEN googlemaps generates with location tags with parking garage locations in the surrounding area
 - WHEN I hover over a location tag and click on it
-- THEN it takes me to that location
+- THEN it takes me to that exact location

 # Mock-Up: